dscho/xkcd/content/comics/2024-3-18-moon-armor-index.md

 [Above the diagram, there is a depiction of two moons orbiting a planet, an arrow pointing right, and the same planet with an additional layer around it without orbiting moons.]

-[The diagram consists of vertical bars showing "moon armor" thicknesses for the Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto, Salacia, Haumea, Quaoar, Gonggong and Eris.
-Earth's bar has a label named "43 km thick" and is compared to the height of a comparatively small Mt Everest, with randomly drawn features indicating a cross section of the additional layer's rocky material.
-Most of the other armor thickness bars are not very tall compared to Earth.
-Some bars, notably Jupiter's, are embellished with various strata-like lines that possibly correspond to different contributing moons.
-Most bars show some small dots and patterns.
-A circular viewport shows the zoomed in detail of the top of Mars's otherwise not visible bar that reveals a thin layer with the label of 2", and also the bottom of a Mars rover wheel on top of the new surface.
-Pluto's bar is slightly taller than Earth's and has a label "(Mostly Charon)" inside, with arrows pointing into the bar area, which looks similar to that of Earth's Moon.]
+[The diagram consists of vertical bars showing "moon armor" thicknesses for (from left to right) Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto, Salacia, Haumea, Quaoar, Gonggong and Eris.
+Each bar is a different height, and they are listed as follows from shortest to tallest:]

+[Mars' armor is not visible, though there is a diagram representing a zoomed-in portion of its armor, which is 2 inches (5 cm) thick, accompanied by a partial view of the wheel of a Mars Rover for scale.]

+[Gonggong's armor is barely visible and appears to be slightly rocky.]

+[Uranus' armor consists of a thin layer, which appears to be rocky.]

+[Quaoar's armor is about 1.5 times the height of Uranus'.]

+[Neptune's armor is about 1.5 times the height of Quaoar's, and has a rocky surface.]

+[Saturn's armor is about 1.25 times the height of Neptune's, and has a rocky surface.]

+[Haumea's armor is about 1.75 times the height of Saturn's.]

+[Jupiter's armor is about 1.2 times the height of Haumea's, and has several strata running across it.]

+[Salacia's armor is about twice the height of Jupiter's.]

+[Eris' armor is about 1.3 times the height of Salacia's.]

+[Earth's armor is about 4 times the height of Eris'.]

+[Pluto's armor is about 1.05 times the height of Earth's.]